 Inside the window for your device, click on the 'Apps' listing on the left.
 It should show all of the apps you have installed on your device.
 Scroll to the 'File Sharing' section at the bottom of the page and click on 'ForeFlight'.

 Step 4: Drag your KML files into iTunes

 On the right, you will see a listing of 'ForeFlight Documents'.
 If this is the first time you've imported anything to the app, this listing will be empty.

 Drag your KML files and drop them onto the 'ForeFlight Documents' table.
 While the files are copying over to your device, you will see a brief 'Sync in Progress' message on your device.

-Your newly-imported map shapes appear at the bottom of the layer selector, on the right.
+If the imported file contains more than just points, ForeFlight will automatically add it to your list of User Map Layers.
+If the file only contains points then ForeFlight will ask whether you want to import it as a User Map Layers file or as a User Waypoints file.
+After choosing one or the other ForeFlight will add the file to the proper list.
+Your newly-imported map layers will also appear at the bottom of the layer selector, on the right.
 The names are taken directly from the filename, excluding the extension.
 Tap on one of the shape layers to display it on the map.
 You can display one map shape layer at a time.
 If your shape layer contains points, you can tap on them to view their name and geographic coordinates, and create a direct to route from your current position to the point.